vipinagrawal25/MeMC/README.md

 # Using the Code:

 We shall now dive deeper and explain the different part of the code.
 As stated previously, the main purpose of the MeMC is the Monte-Carlo simulation of enclosed Membranes.
 For the details check the document on doc/paper.pdf.
+The usage can be divided into three distinct part.
+Since the number is three, we shall borrow the quotes from the movie "The Prestige" and call them "the pledge", "the turn" and "the prestige"

+##  The pledge (Starting the simulation)

+To begin the

 The surface config shown below::